lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-xplat-getting-started.md

     To choose a location, you can use the `vm location list` command to pick a region near you.

-  The DNS name you choose needs to be unique (it will map to `dnsname.cloudapp.net`), and will be the same as the machine name if you don't specify a machine name on the command line separately.
+  The DNS name you choose needs to be unique (it will map to `dnsname.chinacloudapp.cn`), and will be the same as the machine name if you don't specify a machine name on the command line separately.

     The Linux example below creates a VM in China North, opens the default SSH port 22 (the -e argument), and creates a user called `myadminuser`:

-        azure vm create -e -l "China North"  my-new-cli-vm b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-14_10-amd64-server-20150202-en-us-30GB "myadminuser" "myAdm1n@passwd"
+        azure vm create -e -l "China North"  my-new-cli-vm b549f4301d0b4295b8e76ceb65df47d4__Ubuntu-14_10-amd64-server-20150202-en-us-30GB "myadminuser" "myAdm1n@passwd"

 ## Next steps